learn-co-curriculum/dsc-polynomial-regression-v2-5/README.md

 ## Introduction

 In the last section, you saw how you can account for interactions between two variables by including interaction effects in your model.
-In this section you'll learn about another way to extend your regression model by including polynomial terms.
+In this section, you'll learn about another way to extend your regression model by including polynomial terms.

 ## Objectives